phil-doyle/html5-scope/README.md

 # html5-scope
-This is an web app for USB based endoscopes and microscopes
+html5-scope is an web app for USB based endoscopes and microscopes.
+This initial version is intended for use with the popular and affordable Andonstar USB microscope but can work with any video source.